AAU-Edge-Computing-and-Networking/ecn-aau.github.io/_pages/home.md

 </div>

 The group specializes in networking and cloud and edge computing.
 A specific focus will be on computing solutions for mission-critical applications, including cellular access networking and computation acceleration, as the key components of platforms for the execution of mission-critical services.
 The group hosts a number of research projects featuring IoT and human-in-the-loop mission-critical applications.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Commodo interdum senectus conubia et euismod urna lacinia purus luctus mattis donec.
-Torquent curae semper mauris aliquet laoreet enim sem curabitur rutrum aptent est. Per feugiat mattis ad dictum lorem venenatis malesuada magna feugiat consequat magna.
-Luctus aliquet vitae sagittis bibendum in praesent bibendum potenti lectus ridiculus metus.
-Neque rutrum hac maecenas suspendisse placerat mauris curabitur varius diam elit cum.
-Est pulvinar dapibus pretium velit sollicitudin dolor dui volutpat scelerisque himenaeos ullamcorper.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Commodo interdum senectus conubia et euismod urna lacinia purus luctus mattis donec.
-Torquent curae semper mauris aliquet laoreet enim sem curabitur rutrum aptent est. Per feugiat mattis ad dictum lorem venenatis malesuada magna feugiat consequat magna.
-Luctus aliquet vitae sagittis bibendum in praesent bibendum potenti lectus ridiculus metus.
-Neque rutrum hac maecenas suspendisse placerat mauris curabitur varius diam elit cum.
-Est pulvinar dapibus pretium velit sollicitudin dolor dui volutpat scelerisque himenaeos ullamcorper.

-**We are  looking for passionate new PhD students, Postdocs, and Master students to join the team!** [More Info]({{ site.url }}{{ site.baseurl }}/vacancies)
+**We are looking for passionate new PhD students, Postdocs, and Master students to join the team!** [More Info]({{
+site.url }}{{ site.baseurl }}/vacancies)

 ## Funding